myaldiz/vocastory/mystory/README.md

 python manage.py loaddata fixtures/accounts.json # for the accounts
 python manage.py loaddata fixtures/vocastory.json # for the main models
 ```
-Website is ready to test!
+Website is ready to test, guest password is `guest123123`.